Sabreen Hisbani

-Sabreen Hisbani Baloch (صابرين حسباني) (Born 10 September 1978) is a Pakistani-Canadian actress.
-She worked in an airline in Pakistan as a flight attendant.
+Sabreen Hisbani Baloch (صابرين حسباني; born 10 September 1978) is a Pakistani-Canadian actress.
 She also has worked in several acclaimed drama serials including Kitni Girhain Baaki Hain, Nikhar Gaye Gulab Sare, Saat Pardon Mein, Sanjha, Aunn Zara, and Laa.
 With the former two earned her a widespread acclaim and recognition.
 She was nominated as a Best Supporting Actress at 3rd Hum Awards for Laa while she won the award at 4th Pakistan Media Awards for Aunn Zara in the same category.

 In 2024, Sabreen Hisbani made her debut in live theatre with a Sindhi play titled Salgirah.
 The production explored the emotional landscape of a couple in a long-term marriage who, after years of routine, confront their unmet expectations and societal pressures.
 She performed in a sold-out show that received high praise from fans.
 The performance took place at the Arts Council Karachi on 17 October 2024.

 Early life

-Sabreen was born on 10 September 1978, in Karachi to Maria Baloch.
-She is the sister of famous host Sanam Baloch, and Sabreen's mother was a Lok Sindhi singer.
-She has two sisters and two brothers.
-Her sister Sanam Baloch is an acclaimed actress.
+Sabreen was born on 10 September 1978, in Karachi, to Maria and Ghulam Murtaza Baloch.
+Her mother was a Lok Sindhi singer.
+She has two sisters and two brothers, who include famous host and acclaimed actress Sanam Baloch.
 She was a flight attendant for PIA then began her career in 2005 in the PTV drama serial Masuri, which gives her wide acclaim, she successfully established herself as an actress in industry.
 Since she has appeared in drama serials, sitcoms, telefims and has appeared on number of talk shows and programs.
 In addition she hosted the 17th PTV Karachi Center Awards.

 Career

-2005-2012: Early acting roles
+2005–2012: Early acting roles

 Sabreen made her acting debut in Masuri (2005) as a recurring role, for which she was nominated for the Lux Style Award for Best Television Actress.
 Later in 2008, she got a big breakthrough with the Geo TV Soap opera Meri Adhoori Mohabbat (2008) starring alongside Humayun Saeed.
 The soap became a massive hit in the networks history.
 For the next couple of years, Sabreen continued starring in telefilms, and recurring roles.